Emil Rockov: International career

 He made his Serbia national football team debut on 10 October 2019 in a friendly against Paraguay.
 He substituted Predrag Rajković in the 89th minute.

 Personal life

-Born in Novi Sad, in a Macedonian family Rockov grown up in the local neighborhood Telep.
+Born in Novi Sad, Rockov grown up in the local neighborhood Telep.
 In his early years, Rockov trained Karate.
 Emil's parents are scientists.
 They are physicists by the profession, and his older sister completed a degree in English language.
 Rockov has also studied psychology at the University of Belgrade Faculty of Philosophy.